ungoldman/module-downloads/README.md

 ## Developing

 ```
-git clone git@github.com:PDXNode/pdxnode.org.git
+git clone git@github.com:PDXNode/pdxnode-org.git
-npm i
+npm install
 npm start
 ```

 1. `git clone` will clone the source of this repository to the working directory in your terminal
-1. `npm i` will install all dependencies needed for working on the site
+1. `npm install` will install all dependencies needed for working on the site
 1. `npm start` will build the site and start a local live-reloading server so you can work on the site right away

 ## Contributing